owntracks/booklet/docs/tech/json.md

 ## `_type=waypoint`

 Waypoints denote specific geographical locations that you want to keep track of.
-You define a waypoint on the OwnTracks device, and OwnTracks publishes this waypoint to your broker (if the waypoint is marked `shared`).
-OwnTracks also monitors these waypoints and will publish a transition event (`_type: transition`) when entering or leaving the waypoint.
+You define a waypoint on the OwnTracks device, and OwnTracks publishes this waypoint (if the waypoint is marked `shared`).
+OwnTracks also monitors these waypoints and will publish a transition event (`_type: transition`) when entering or leaving the region.
 Note, that a waypoint may also define a [Beacon](../features/beacons.md).

 ```json
 {